-- Take all reasonable steps to prevent the occurrence of any malpractice (which includes maladministration) before, during and after assessments have taken place. - Inform the awarding body immediately of any alleged, suspected or actual incidents of malpractice or maladministration, involving a candidate or a member of staff, by completing the appropriate documentation - As required by an awarding body, gather evidence of any instances of alleged or suspected malpractice (which includes maladministration) in accordance with the JCQ publication Suspected Malpractice: Policies and Procedures and provide such information and advice as the awarding body may reasonably require.
+- Take all reasonable steps to prevent the occurrence of any malpractice (which includes maladministration) before, during and after assessments have taken place. - Inform the awarding body immediately of any alleged, suspected or actual incidents of malpractice or maladministration, involving a candidate or a member of staff, by completing the appropriate documentation - As required by an awarding body, gather evidence of any instances of alleged or suspected malpractice (which includes maladministration) in accordance with the JCQ document Suspected Malpractice: Policies and Procedures and provide such information and advice as the awarding body may reasonably require.

-This policy requirement has been added within General Regulations for Approved Centres in response to the recommendations within the report of the Independent Commission on Examination Malpractice.
+This policy requirement was added within General Regulations for Approved Centres in response to the recommendations within the report of the Independent Commission on Examination Malpractice.

 This policy sets out the whistleblowing procedures at Dixons City Academy.
-It has been produced by Krys Mcavan who is also a member of the senior leadership team and responsible for handling any cases of whistleblowing.
-She is fully aware of the contents of this policy and will escalate any instances of malpractice to the relevant awarding body/bodies.
+It has been produced (and reviewed) by Jo Orton who is also a member of the senior leadership team and responsible for handling any cases of whistleblowing.
+This individual is fully aware of the contents of this policy and will escalate any instances of malpractice through the head of centre to the relevant awarding body/bodies.